corefan/xenko-docs/manual/input/gamepads.md

 Before handling gamepad input:

-* To check if any gamepads are connected, use [Input.HasGamePad](xref:SiliconStudio.Xenko.Input.InputManager.HasGamePad).
+* To check if any gamepads are connected, use [InputManager.HasGamePad](xref:SiliconStudio.Xenko.Input.InputManager.HasGamePad).

-* To check how many gamepads are connected, use [Input.GamePadCount](xref:SiliconStudio.Xenko.Input.InputManager.GamePadCount).
+* To check how many gamepads are connected, use [InputManager.GamePadCount](xref:SiliconStudio.Xenko.Input.InputManager.GamePadCount).

-* To check if the current device has been disconnected, use the @'SiliconStudio.Xenko.Input.InputManager.DeviceRemoved' event.
+* To check if the current device has been disconnected, use the [InputManager.DeviceRemoved](xref:SiliconStudio.Xenko.Input.InputManager.DeviceRemoved) event.

-* To check if a device has been connected, use the @'SiliconStudio.Xenko.Input.InputManager.DeviceAdded' event.
+* To check if a device has been connected, use the [InputManager.DeviceAdded](xref:SiliconStudio.Xenko.Input.InputManager.DeviceAdded) event.

 ### Digital buttons